 The second most weighted factor in the risk multiplier series for the Discretionary Income Multiplier Formula is business and industry growth.
 This factor evaluates the overall change in an industry and in particular the business under review over the most recent three years.
 As a small business owner, you need to understand the importance and the value the business and industry growth factor bears on the final multiplying factor.

 In evaluating a business’s worth, ten risk factors are graded between zero and three.
 Each of the ten risk factors has a weighted value in the overall risk factor number.
 The risk factor number ends up between zero and three.
 Each of the ten factors has different weights assigned.
 Business and growth is the second most important factor in the group of ten.
 Its overall weighted value is 16.36% of the final value.
-So when a small business owner is evaluating his own or the value of another business, this particular category carries significant importance in the overall final determined value.
+When a small business owner is evaluating his own or the value of another business, this particular category carries significant importance in the overall final determined value.

-So how do you determine this respective factor’s value?
+How do you determine this respective factor’s value?

 The key to getting this number is focused on two steps.
 First, set the industry’s growth within one of three tiers.
 Next, evaluate where the business performs within this respective tier.
 There are three tiers to the business and industry growth factor.
 Below explains each tier and the value range assigned to that respective tier: